 T-score 50-54 (average range)

-Your sleep quality is typical.
-Some nights are better than others, occasional difficulty falling asleep, perhaps not always waking fully refreshed.
-This is normal life.
+Your sleep is typical.
+Some nights better than others, occasional trouble dropping off, not always waking fully refreshed.
+That's ordinary.

 T-score 55-59 (mild disturbance)

-You're experiencing more sleep problems than most.
+You're reporting more sleep problems than most.
 You might:

 - Take longer to fall asleep than you'd like